 Chair of the Review

 Donna Ockenden is a midwife and a nurse and she has more than 30 years’ experience within a variety of health settings both in the UK and internationally.
 Donna’s career spans a number of sectors including acute providers, commissioning, hospital, community and education.
-For the last 18 years Donna has worked within a number of senior NHS leadership roles including more than five years’ experience as Divisional Director of two large Women and Children’s Divisions on the South Coast and in London.
+For over 20 years Donna has worked within a number of senior NHS leadership roles including more than 15 years’ experience as a Head of Midwifery and Clinical Director of Midwifery.
+Within the NHS, Donna also had five years’ experience as Divisional Director of two large Women and Children’s Divisions on the south coast and in London.

-Whilst working within the NHS and internationally Donna has also successfully integrated a number of other leadership roles.
+Whilst working within and with the NHS Donna also successfully integrated a number of other leadership and charitable roles.
 These include:

-- Current Patron for MAMA Academy, a charity focussed on ‘helping more babies arrive safely.’
+- Patron for MAMA Academy, a charity focussed on ‘helping more babies arrive safely.’